 About the inflation calculator

 The inflation calculator uses price data, mostly from Stats NZ, to calculate the change in purchasing power of an amount of money between any two points in time between 1862 and the latest available figure.
+For example, find out how much a house worth $50,000 in 1973 is worth today or what a loaf of bread worth $4.50 today would have been worth in 1986.

 The consumers price index (CPI) – published by Stats NZ – records the change in the price of a 'basket' of goods and services bought by an average New Zealand household over time.
 The basket is updated every three years to reflect changing trends.